Ruby should raise on def(a='a', b) [optional param that can't be used]

 I believe it's impossible to call method 'a' passing only required, while sticking to the default value for 'opt', right?
 So, why should Ruby allow such definition?

-Updated by usa (Usaku NAKAMURA) about 4 years ago
+Updated by usa (Usaku NAKAMURA) over 4 years ago

 - Status changed from Open to Rejected